-= \$47.60 per direct labour-hour
+= $\$47.60 \text{ per direct labour-hour}$

 This new predetermined overhead rate was communicated to top managers in a meeting on December 11.
-The rate did not cause any comment because it was within a few pennies of the overhead rate that had been used during 2002.
+The rate did not cause any comment because it was within a few pennies of the overhead rate that had been used during 2007.
 One of the subjects discussed at the meeting was a proposal by the production manager to purchase an automated milling machine centre built by Central Robotics.
 The president of Sharpton Fabricators, Kevin Reynolds, agreed to meet with the regional sales representative from Central Robotics to discuss the proposal.

-On the day following the meeting, Reynolds met with Jay Warner, Central Robotics' sales representative.
+On the day following the meeting, Mr. Reynolds met with Jay Warner, Central Robotics' sales representative.
 The following discussion took place:

-Reynolds: Larry Winter, our production manager, asked me to meet with you since he is interested in installing an automated milling machine center.
-Frankly, I am sceptical.
+Reynolds: Larry Winter, our production manager, asked me to meet with you since he is interested in installing an automated milling machine centre.
+Frankly, I am skeptical.
 You're going to have to show me this isn't just another expensive toy for Larry's people to play with.

-to have to show me this isn't just another expensive toy for Larry's people to play with.
-Warner: That shouldn't be too difficult, Reynolds.
+Warner: That shouldn't be too difficult, Mr. Reynolds.
 The automated milling machine centre has three major advantages.
 First, it is much faster than the manual methods you are using.
 It can process about twice as many parts per hour as your present milling machines.
 Second, it is much more flexible.
-There are some up-front programming costs, but once those have been incurred, almost no set-up is required on the machines for standard operations.
+There are some up-front programming costs, but once those have been incurred, almost no setup is required on the machines for standard operations.
 You just punch in the code of the standard operation, load the machine's hopper with raw material, and the machine does the rest.